PrefectHQ/prefect/docs/orchestration/flow_run/scheduling.md

 Scheduling in this manner is nothing more than a convenient way to generate new runs; users can still create ad-hoc runs alongside the auto-scheduled ones (even if they have the same start time).
 :::

 Flow schedules can be defined when your flow is registered using the Prefect Core library or after registration using the Prefect API or UI.
-For details on defining a schedule at registration time, see the [Core scheduling documentation](/core/concepts/schedules.md).
+For details on defining a schedule at registration time, see the [Core scheduling documentation](../../core/concepts/schedules.md).
 The Core documentation will also be useful for understanding the basic building blocks of schedules, but if you'd like to venture forward here's a quick summary:

 - Flows can have as many schedules as you want
 - Flows have two types of schedules: `CronClock` (datetime based) and `IntervalClock` (every x seconds)
 - Schedules are independent; if schedules overlap, multiple flow runs will be created
 - Schedules can set flow parameter values

+If you're looking to run a flow _once_ in the future instead of creating a recurring schedule you can create a flow run with a specified start time.
+See the [flow run creation documentation](./creation.md#start-times) for details.

 ## Creating flow schedules <Badge text="GQL" />